sei-jyarger/crucible/docs/index.md

 ### Addressing Persistent Challenges
 Cyber range administrators confront persistent challenges:
-* manual configurations leads to high-labor costs and excessive human error—with limited scalability and automation
+* Manual configurations leads to high-labor costs and excessive human error—with limited scalability and automation
-* proprietary range software leads to vendor lock-in and increasing costs CMU SEI developed Crucible in response to a decade of experiencing these frictions.
+* Proprietary range software leads to vendor lock-in and increasing costs CMU SEI developed Crucible in response to a decade of experiencing these frictions.

 ### Automating Cyber Experimentation and Exercise